OctopusDeploy/blog/blog/2025-06/slack-argo-workflow/index.md

     parameters: # Define parameters for the workflow
       - name: APP_NAME # APP_NAME and RUNTIME are automatically set when used within a promotion
       - name: RUNTIME
-  serviceAccountName: promotion-template # The service account used during workflow execution
+  serviceAccountName: cf-default-promotion-workflows-sa # The service account used during workflow execution
   entrypoint: vault-auth # Name of the first template to call
   volumes: # Defines workflow wide volume usable by all templates and steps
     - configMap: # This config map is specific to the Vault work we'll be doing, it references the config map we created in the HashiCorp Vault configuration steps